Little has been written about how to help individuals who have

 also educate themselves about the disorder to prevent misinterpreting their

-partner’s behavior or contributing to the creation of an ADD-unfriendly
+partner’s behavior or contributing to the creation of an ADHD-unfriendly

 environment.
 Keeping these strategies in mind, therapists can play an important